Looking for Korean recipes? Want the best Korean fried chicken? Try our ideas and twists here, then check out our Japanese recipes.

 Korean chilli paste, ginger and lime make a punchy dressing for this refreshing vegetable salad, brightened up with plenty of fresh mint and coriander.

-Korean gochujang pasta adds a chilli kick to these beef burgers, served with pickled Lebanese cucumbers and shredded cabbage for extra crunch.
+Gochujang paste adds a chilli kick to these beef burgers, inspired by the Koren grilled meat dish, bulgogi.
+They’re served with pickled Lebanese cucumbers and shredded cabbage for extra crunch.

-Check out our easy kimchi soup recipe with beef shin, gochugaru (Korean chilli flakes) and gochujang – a fermented Korean chilli paste.
-This easy one-pot may take some time, but it makes the perfect winter warming dish.
+Check out our easy stew with beef shin, gochugaru (Korean chilli flakes) and fermented Korean chilli paste.
+This easy one-pot may take some time, but it makes the perfect warming dish.

-This recipe for slow-braised Korean short ribs uses gochujang – a Korean paste made from hot red peppers and fermented soy beans which gives a savoury, spicy umami depth.
-Plus instructions on how to make them in a slow cooker.
+This recipe for slow-braised short ribs uses gochujang – a Korean paste made from hot red peppers and fermented soy beans which gives a savoury, spicy umami depth.
+We’ve included instructions on how to make them in a slow cooker, too.

-This Korean dish of slow-cooked pork gets a smart makeover at Bibigo restaurant.
+This Korean-style dish of slow-cooked pork gets a smart makeover at Bibigo restaurant.
 To make very neat pork slices, press it after cooking.

-A great way to serve a crowd – get all the accompaniments ready and let everyone dig in and make their own Korean lettuce wraps.
+A great way to serve a crowd – let everyone dig in and make their own Korean-style lettuce wraps.
 Cook the pork a day ahead if you like, then glaze and reheat to serve – just make sure it’s piping hot all the way through.

-Try our easy recipe for a Korean bbq at home.
-Lamb chops marinated in a sweet-sour sauce, then grilled and served with spicy cucumber salad and chilli sauce.
+Try this easy Korean-inspired BBQ recipe at home.
+Lamb chops are marinated in a sweet-sour sauce, then grilled and served with spicy cucumber salad and chilli sauce.

-Try our quick Korean burgers for a trendy Asian twist.
+Try our quick burgers with a great Korean twist.
 Kimchi paste is now much easier to get hold of and is a great way to spice up a burger.

-Philly cheese steak + Korean bulgogi is a marriage made in heaven sometimes known as a koagie.
-This is indulgent sandwich is super easy to make
+Philly cheese steak and Korean bulgogi is a marriage made in heaven sometimes known as a koagie.
+This indulgent sandwich is super easy to make.